What to know about the new student loan income-driven repayment waiver

 Some borrowers may need to enroll in income-driven repayment.
 Federal borrowers whose debts are not wiped clean in November will see their past payments reviewed in July.
 If they are already enrolled in IDR, the number of payments that count toward forgiveness will be adjusted.
 But if they are not, they face a decision on whether or not to enroll in IDR and take advantage of the recount.
 Payments they make after next July won’t count if they don’t enroll.

 “If they’re not going on an IDR plan, then they’re not going to accrue IDR payments,” says Mayotte.
 “Forgiveness isn’t the goal; the goal is to pay the least amount over time.
-For some people, paying their balance off aggressively is going to cost them less rather than continuing to pursue an income-driven plan.
+For some people, paying their balance off aggressively will cost them less rather than continuing to pursue an income-driven plan.
 Borrowers need to do the math on that.”

 Why are payments being recounted?

-The new IDR waiver was spurred by acknowledgement from the Education Department that millions of borrowers were improperly steered by their loan servicers into forbearance, which pauses payments but allows interest to rack up.
+The new IDR waiver was spurred by an acknowledgment from the Education Department that millions of borrowers were improperly steered by their loan servicers into forbearance, which pauses payments but allows interest to rack up.
 Many others made payments that weren’t counted for technical reasons.

 A yearlong waiver of some payment-counting rules for Public Service Loan Forgiveness, which erases loan balances after 10 years of reduced payments by those in public service jobs, so far has benefitted more than 236,000 borrowers, says Education Secretary Miguel Cardona.